bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 the variance of the volatility hardly changes staying close to 0.04, whereas in the HMC estimate it's much bigger swinging from almost 0.035 to 0.08.

-One reason that we see lower variance that is often cited is that variational inference often underestimates the
+One reason that is often cited for the lower variance is that variational inference often underestimates the
 `variance <https://www.quora.com/Why-and-when-does-mean-field-variational-Bayes-underestimate-variance>`__.
 This is because it is optimizing the KL divergence between the approximate